 The heroin crisis is at an all-time high, and because of that, there is now also an epidemic of heroin overdoses that claim the lives of thousands of loved ones and family members every year.
 Overdoses, contaminants, and many other dangers are unfortunate realities of the continuing abuse of opiates such as heroin.
 Heroin is one of the most popular opiates, all of which are derived from the opium poppy.

-Heroin is a cheap and powerful opiate that is incredibly addictive, affordable, and accessible in just about anywhere you can visit.
+Heroin is a cheap and powerful opiate that is incredibly addictive, affordable, and accessible anywhere you can visit.
 Heroin is one of the most dangerous and effective recreation opiate depressants.
 This means it depresses many of the vital functions of the body, including heart rate, respiration, and central nervous system.

-Heroin causes the brain to release quantities of dopamine when used, leading to the feeling of intense euphoria the users report, but this eventually takes its toll on the brain’s chemistry and the levels of the neurotransmitters that it is responsible for regulating.
+Heroin causes the brain to release quantities of dopamine when used, leading to the feeling of intense euphoria the users report, but this eventually takes its toll on the brain’s chemistry and the neurotransmitter levels that it is responsible for regulating.
 One of the parts of heroin addiction that makes heroin withdrawal so difficult, painful, and often unsuccessful, is the way that heroin interferes with the brain’s reward system.
 It creates a very strong use and reward system, reinforcing an intense chemical dependency.

 The withdrawal symptoms are often painful and unpleasant enough that the heroin user will return to using simply to avoid feeling those symptoms.
 This keeps reinforcing the use and reward cycle, except for many people at this point, they no longer get the desired effect without taking more heroin, so they settle for taking enough to not feel withdrawals.

-Heroin Withdrawal Side-Effects & Symptoms
+Heroin Withdrawal Side Effects & Symptoms

 Depending on a great many factors, including the individual’s use, length of habit, and method of administration, the heroin withdrawal can be incredibly dangerous, painful, and severe, or it can be relatively manageable with a bit of help.
 The length of the withdrawal will also vary, and many of the symptoms will come and go separately.